anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 Markdown is really great by its powerfull but minimal easy to learn functionality.
 Best is just to learn it by writing your first blog.
 This is a nice [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) you can use.

 To write your first blog, follow the manual of the theme you installed.

+## 6. Some tips

+- Make a good decission about the template you want to use.
+Changing it later is not always easy.
+So it needs to fit your needs as good as possible.
+- when you start a new post.
+Use a seperate 'branch' untill you think the post is good enough and then merge it with your main branch.
+- You can clone the repository to your local machine and run your website there until you are satisfied and then push the changes to the main branch. you need a IDE like [Visual Studio Code](https://code.visualstudio.com/) and some local installation of Ruby and Jekyll.
+Don't forget to install a Markdown extension in VS Code.
+You can find information for local running and more on the official [Jekyll site](https://jekyllrb.com/docs/)